Explicit teaching

 - classroom dialogue focused on making mathematical ideas explicit

-- explicit connections among related mathematical topics and to applications.
+- making explicit the connections between related mathematical topics and their applications.

 When teachers adopt explicit teaching practices, they ensure students know what to do and why.
-The teacher plans the learning intentions and success criteria, makes them apparent to students and ensures they are modelled.
+The teacher plans the learning intentions and success criteria, makes them clear to students, and ensures they are modelled.
 By the end of the learning sequence, student understanding is validated and planned mathematical connections are established.

 To learn more about Explicit Teaching register for free online self-paced modules.